Tuesday, August 22, 2023

 I am speaking from experience.
 Our Davis was 2 years old when we brought Maggie into his life.
 We actually took him with us so that he could help pick out a playmate.
 They chose each other.
 Davis loved her and protected her from the very beginning.
 They were never apart from one another.

 When Davis was 6 he became very ill very quickly.
 We went straight to the specialist vet and we had no choice to make except to make him at peace.
 When they carried him in to me he put one paw on my foot and rested his chin on it and looked into my eyes with his soulful look that told me he knew that it was time and that he loved me.
-I also knew that he would be crossing the rainbow to be with Steve.
+I also knew that he would be crossing the rainbow to be with Steve, my husband.
 Steve loved both of our doodles but Davis was definitely just like Steve.
 Such a jokester!
 It was such a sad day and I believe with all of my heart that Davis missed Steve so very much when all of a sudden he was not around.
-He did have Maggie here but I did not notice some behavior issues.
+He did have Maggie here but I did not notice any behavior issues.
 He was such a sweetheart and continued to play catch me if you can jokes on all of the family members.
-I feel like he was trying his best to somehow get Steve to show up again.
-Just my thoughts on how he was behaving.
+I felt like he was trying his best to somehow get Steve to show up again.
+Just my thoughts on how he was behaving through my observations.

 FRIENDS